 At the conclusion of twelve lessons, a summary of assessment and instruction will be compiled and submitted as a capstone artifact in your Reading Teacher ePortfolio.
 All artifacts from your previous reading courses will be updated prior to submitting your final ePortfolio for the Benchmark III end of reading program assessment.

 All lesson plans must be created in Microsoft Word.
 All materials used during the lessons must be scanned to create pdf files and submitted with the lesson plan Word documents in the course dropbox.

 Audio recordings of selected lessons that include running records will be submitted electronically to the course dropbox in mp3 file format along with a self-evaluation form as part of course requirements.
 A good microphone, more than any other single piece of hardware, will impact the quality of recorded sound.

-A free e-textbook will be provided after you login to the course.
+An e-textbook will be provided after you login to the course.
 You will access the e-textbook to read online from your tablet, laptop or desktop.
 The e-textbook software is compatible with an iPad, Kindle Fire or fully internet capable device.
 It is not compatible with a Kindle Reader.